How to choose campervan gadgets that are worthy of precious space

-My goal for this post is to give you a guide to essential campervan gear that can truly make a difference in your vanlife experiences.
+My goal for this post is to give you a guide to fun but very useful campervan gadgets and gear that can truly make a difference in your vanlife experiences.

 Most “campervan gadgets” blog posts include a lot of cool but unnecessary stuff that will either turn into clutter in your van, or get pushed out by more necessary equipment.